 Our pick > Stucco Loft Residency

 Rooms are spacious, neat and comfortable with garden views.
-Staff is always available to assist.
 The hotel has an in-house restaurant serving à la carte or American breakfast.
-You can chill at the outdoor pool after a busy day of sightseeing.
-Check the latest price.
+You can chill at the outdoor pool or green yard after a busy day of sightseeing.

 Luxury > Sireeampan Boutique Resort & Spa